intel-unesp-mcp/infieri2019-session2/README.md

 The annotations have to be included in the following way:

-- 	`#include "advisor-annotate.h“`: include header file
+- 	`#include "advisor-annotate.h"`: include header file
 - 	`ANNOTATE_SITE_BEGIN(id)`: before beginning of loop;
 - 	`ANNOTATE_ITERATION_TASK(id)`: first line inside the loop;
 - 	`ANNOTATE_SITE_END()`: after end of loop;